 Repairs were supposed to happen Friday, then Monday, now we don’t know when — hopefully soon.

-thanks for the post. was wondering about 3d printing head myself and thanks for the details and info. can i ask questions if i would have any? thanks
+thanks for the post. was wondering about 3d printing head myself and thanks for the details and info. unfortunately it is hard for me as i’m on post cycle therapy supplements and there’s something wrong with my focusing. can i ask questions if i would have any? thanks

 Gee.
 Bobcats.
 Fiber-optics.
 Which of these two items don’t play well together?